Spinach and Ricotta Lasagne with Pine Nuts

 The combination of the four cheeses is its secret, and it is always on my top-10 list if I'm entertaining people who don't eat meat.
-Vegetarians might like to know that a vegetarian parmesan-style cheese and ricotta are available from bookhams.co.uk
+Vegetarians might like to know that a vegetarian parmesan-style cheese is available from Bookham & Harrison Farms Ltd.

 Begin this by making the sauce, which can be done using the all-in-one method.